ninjakaib/hardware-accelerators/CONTRIBUTING.md

 # Push updates to your feature branch
 git push
 ```

-We prefer using rebase to keep a cleaner, linear commit history when syncing feature branches.
+>[!TIP]

-> **Tip**: Update your feature branch from main frequently (daily or every few days) to catch conflicts early and keep them manageable.
+> Use rebase instead of merge to keep a cleaner, linear commit history when syncing feature branches.

 ### Pull Request Process